futo-org/voice-input/README.md

 * **Simple Keyboard** by Simple Mobile Tools - [no voice button](https://github.com/SimpleMobileTools/Simple-Keyboard/issues/201)
 * **Unexpected Keyboard** - no voice button
 * **TypeWise** - no voice button [but suggestion filed in 2019](https://suggestions.typewise.app/suggestions/65517/voice-to-text-dictation)

+## Language support

+FUTO Voice Input is currently based on the OpenAI Whisper model, and could theoretically support all of the languages that OpenAI Whisper supports.
+However, in practice, the smaller models tend to not perform too good with languages that had fewer training hours.
+To avoid presenting something worse than nothing, only languages with more than 1,000 training hours are included as options in the UI:
+* English
+* Chinese (currently has some weird behavior between traditional/simplified)
+* German
+* Spanish
+* Russian
+* French
+* Portuguese
+* Korean
+* Japanese
+* Turkish
+* Polish
+* Italian
+* Swedish
+* Dutch
+* Catalan
+* Finnish
+* Indonesian

+Language support and accuracy may expand in the future with better optimization and fine-tuned models.
+Feedback is welcomed about language-related issues or general language accuracy.

 ## Development